 APRILIA MOJITO - RETRO 50 & CUSTOM 50 / 150

-The Mojitio would remain on sale for four years in the USA, with 2007 being the end of its run.
-In Canada, the Mojito debuted for 2004 with just the Mojito Custom 150 being offered.
+The Mojitio remained on sale for four years in the USA, with 2007 being the final year.
+In Canada, the Mojito also debuted for 2004 with only the Mojito Custom 150 being offered.
 Aprilia announced the smaller Custom 50 would join the 150 in showrooms for 2005, but it never happened and the Mojito was dropped from the Canadian market following 2005.
 Overseas the Mojito enjoyed a longer run under the names Habana and Habana Retro.

 Brakes / Suspension / Handling

-Since the 50’s, front wheels on retro scooters have gradually been increasing from 8” to improve handling as top speeds rise.
+Since the 50’s, front wheels on retro scooters have gradually been increasing to improve handling over bumps and at high speed.
 In this case, the Mojito goes one step beyond Vespa’s small to mid sized scooters with its 12” front wheel (vs. 11”).
-The result is improved stability at higher speeds.
-This improved stability is also due in part to the lower seat height (29.7” vs. 30.5”) which drops the rider an inch closer to the road.
+The result is improved stability, which is also due in part to the lower seat height (29.7” vs. 30.5”) which drops the rider an inch closer to the road.

 Front braking on the Mojito is handled by a retro looking leading link setup.
-It’s a neat retro styled system that works fine, while being a little more complex and heavy than more commonly used hydraulic forks.
-Aprilia gets full marks for looks though, with the blacked out rods and chrome link giving a nice look that would go really well with blacked out rims.
-Rearing braking is handled by a 120mm (50cc) or 140mm (150cc) drum brake, which works fine but won’t set any records.
+It’s a classic system that works fine, while being a little more complex and heavy than more commonly used hydraulic forks.
+Aprilia gets full marks for looks though, with the blacked out rods and chrome linkage yielding a nice look that would go really well with blacked out rims.
+Rearing braking is handled by a typical 120mm (50cc) or 140mm (150cc) drum brake, which works fine but won’t set any records.

 Storage & Convenience

 Underseat storage area is adequate under the Mojito’s expansive seat, with room for most full face lids.
-The underseat area could be bigger, but Aprilia also located the gas tank here instead of moving it into the floorboard.
+The underseat area could be bigger, but Aprilia also located the gas tank here to enable a gravity fuel feed.
 Having the gas tank share the underseat space is pretty common, but it’s nice when companies slip the tank into the floorboard and add a fuel pump to free up even more space.
 One thing to watch out for with the underseat area is that it does get a bit hot due to motor heat.
-It wouldn’t take long to spoil a block of Havarti stored down there.
+It wouldn’t take too long to spoil a block of Taleggio stored down there.

 All Mojito scooters have a nicely sized locking glovebox which is awesome.
 Not that many small-mid sized scooters have glove boxes, but they should be mandatory.
-They’re such a great spot for your insurance papers, a couple spare tools and random items like some gloves and sunglasses.
+They’re such a great spot for your insurance papers, a couple spare tools and random items like some gloves, cigars and sunglasses.

 Interested buyers will likely be comparing the Mojito against the fine scooters from Vespa, as well as against more value oriented retro scooters from Yamaha, Kymco and Honda.
-With the Mojito, you won’t get the steel body, micro-chip key and fuel injection found in newer LX & S models from Vespa, but you will save quite a bit of money in the used scooter market.
-The Mojito 150 uses the same core engine as Vespa’s
+With the Mojito, you won’t get the steel body, micro-chip key and fuel injection found in newer Vespa models, but you will save quite a bit of money in the used scooter market.
+The Mojito 150 uses the same core engine as Vespa’s mid-sized scooters, so it’s your call whether the prestige, steel body and other touches are worth the Vespa premium.
+In its day, the Mojito competed against Vespa’s ET scooters, and the new LX models introduced for 2006.

 Other competitors in the ‘value retro scooter’ segment include Yamaha’s Vino 50 & 125, Honda Metropolitan and Kymco’s Like, Sento and Sting scooters.
-It’s tough to beat the value of a gently used Kymco scooter, but the Mojito is a more well appointed scooter so it slots in nicely between the Kymco offerings and a Vespa.
+It’s tough to beat the value of a gently used Kymco scooter, but the Mojito is a more well appointed machine so it slots in nicely between the Kymco and Vespa offerings.
 The choice between Aprilia’s Mojito and its Japanese competition comes down to power and style preference.
 The Metropolitan is quite a nice scooter, but its fuel sipping 4-stroke engine lags a derestricted Mojito 50 in outright power.
-The earlier 2-stroke models of the Vino 50 can hang with the Mojito 50 up hills, but Vino 125 can’t make quite the same claims.
-The Vino 125 is significantly slower than the Mojito 150, with a top speed gap of 10mph.
+The earlier 2-stroke models of the Vino 50 can hang with the Mojito 50 uphill, but Vino 125 can’t make quite the same claims.
+The Vino 125 is significantly slower than the Mojito 150, with a top speed gap of 10 mph.

-OWNER REVIEWS - Browse the Aprilia Mojito 50 / 150 Owner Reviews
+OWNER REVIEWS (5) - Browse Mojito Owner Reviews REVIEW - Add Your Review

 - Aprilia quality